MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/nativetypes.md

 ms.date: 01/25/2016
 ---

-# Native Types
+# Native Types for iOS and macOS

-At the core of the difference, both Mac and iOS APIs use an
-	architecture-specific data types that are always 32 bit on 32 bit platforms and 64 bit on 64 bit platforms.
+Mac and iOS APIs use architecture-specific data types that are always 32 bits on 32-bit platforms and 64 bits on 64-bit platforms.

-For example, Objective-C maps the `NSInteger`
-	data type to `int32_t` on 32 bit systems and to `int64_t` on 64 bit systems.
+For example, Objective-C maps the `NSInteger` data type to `int32_t` on 32-bit systems and to `int64_t` on 64 bit systems.

-To match this behavior, on our unified API, we are
-	replacing the previous uses of `int` (which in .NET is defined as always being `System.Int32`) to a new data type: `System.nint`.
+To match this behavior, on our unified API, we are replacing the previous uses of `int` (which in .NET is defined as always being `System.Int32`) to a new data type: `System.nint`.
 You can think of the "n" as meaning "native", so the native integer type of the platform.

-With these new data types, the same source code is compiled
-	for 32 bits, 32 bit and 64 bits or 64 bits, depending on your compilation flags.
+With these new data types, the same source code is compiled for 32-bit and 64-bit architectures, depending on your compilation flags.

 ## New Data Types

 The following table shows the changes in our data types to
-	match this new 32/64 bit world:
+	match this new 32/64-bit world:

 |Native Type|32-bit backing type|64-bit backing type|
 |--- |--- |--- |